-There are huge costs in setting up new tools along all sizes but we felt the current boots on the market did not address the durability and functional requirements of the kite market in key areas.
-We also feel that boots will be an important section of the market as the lines between footstraps and boots will blend specifically for freeride customers.
+There are huge costs in setting up new tools along with all sizes but we felt the current boots on the market did not address the durability and functional requirements of the kite market in key areas.
+We also feel that boots will be an important section of the market as the lines between foot straps and boots will blend specifically for freeride customers.

-Overall we are extremely stoked with the outcome, as it is the perfect platform for our key customers to experience what we can do as design and rider driven brand.
+Overall we are extremely stoked with the outcome, as it is the perfect platform for our key customers to experience what we can do as a design, and rider driven brand.